odow/StochOptFormat/README.md

 Over the last 4 years, we (and the broader JuMP team) have set about reimagining how we formulate single period deterministic optimziation problems.
-The result is a novel data structure for optimization called MathOptInterface [2].
+The result is a data structure for optimization called MathOptInterface [2].
 In addition, we have also set about standardizing how we formulate multistage stochastic programming problems.
 The result is a natural decomposition of the problem into the _policy graph_ [1].

-**We highly recommend that you do not read further without reading (at minimum) sections 1, 2, and 3 of [1] and sections 1, 2, and 5 of [2].**
+**We highly recommend that you do not read further without reading (at minimum) sections 1, 2, and 3 of [1] and sections 1, 2, 3, and 5 of [2].**

 These two workstreams are synergistic with each other.
 We can use the policy graph to describe the high-level structure of a stochastic program, and we can